Current Term: Monday 5th November – Friday 21st December 2018

 How does my child join The Grange Players?

 You can contact us by email or by our Contact Page.
-Alternatively you can bring your child to the group at 6:30pm on a Tuesday evening and they can join in for a free trial session.
+Alternatively, bring your child to the group at 6:30pm on a Tuesday evening and they can join in for a free trial session.

-We usually suspend new membership when we are only a few weeks before a performance until the Tuesday afterwards.
+We usually suspend new membership when we are only a 2-3 weeks before a performance until the Tuesday afterwards.

 Will my child have to wear a uniform?